gaps and opportunities

 Through 360° Interviews with ...

-My goal was to gain a deeper understanding of the ADHD therapy landscape so we could address our users' needs better.
+My goal was to gain a deeper understanding of the ADHD therapy landscape so I could address our users' needs better.

 Competitive analysis